matiastamsi/matiastamsi/README.md

 When I had a course called _Data Structures Lab_, I made a [cipher cracker](https://github.com/matiastamsi/tiralabra) that uses frequency analysis.
 We couldn't use any ready data structures or algoritms in the main fuctionality.

-[Fisher's best friend](https://github.com/matiastamsi/KalastajanKaveri) was my second project and it was part of Database Lab which is part of my studies.
+[Fisher's best friend](https://github.com/matiastamsi/KalastajanKaveri) was my second project and it was a part of a course called _Database Lab_.

 My first project was a [flyfishing game](https://github.com/matiastamsi/ot-harjoitustyo) (flyfishing is my huge passion).
 It was right after when I learned to program, so you have been warned!
 At least I have made progress from that!